NathMorgan/module-productqa/README.md

 ## Explanations

-Researched on how Magento prefer module structures to be like with newer Magento versions
+Researched preferred module structures as per official Magento guidance.

 * Seperated the Repository functions into `Command` folders to aid in readability and extendability.
 For example changing the webapi to only point to those files at a later date